r4iphobic/HotdogVendors/README.md

 <ins>When running this program, ensure that the "Hotdogs.txt" is downloaded within the same folder that "final_hotdog_vendors.py" is in.
 The program WILL NOT run without it.</ins>

-*Currently, only employees have a menu.*
+*Currently, only employees & IT have a menu.
+IT's menu only includes displaying the efficiencies of the searchers and sorts*

 ## Usernames and passwords:
 * user: WDC_ceo | password: password1